DD2480-Group-26/piqueserver-DD2480/report.md

 ### Evaluation

 1. **Detail Level:**
-   The measurement is quite detailed, as we have inserted branch counters in each decision point.
+   Since we have inserted the “branch counters” in each branch of the functions the measurement is reasonably detailed.
 2. **Limitations:**
-   Our tool is not dynamic and requires manual instrumentation for each function under test.
+   The limitation of our tool is that it is not dynamic.
+It must be done manually for each of the functions that you want to measure the coverage.
 3. **Consistency:**
    The results for the second function differ between our tool and `coverage.py`.
 It is not consistent because Coverage.py counts every possible branch in the bytecode, including both outcomes of each condition and each sub-condition in compound expressions.
 In our manual instrumentation do we only consider branching due to if-statements and while-loops.
 Coverage does also handle  Another thing is that our tool does not capture implicit branches.
-An expression like: if self.team is None or self.team is self.protocol.spectator_team: is a compound condition.
+An expression like:
+    `if self.team is None or self.team is self.protocol.spectator_team:`
+is a compound condition.
 Coverage.py counts the two operands separately (and the implicit false outcome), so it can add more branches than you have instrumentation markers.